rktrlng/pico_tusb_keyboard/README.md

 ## Hardware

-The input pins use the internal pull down resistor.
-They read `0` when **not** pressed.
-Connect a pin to 3.3 Volt to generate a key press for that pin.
+The input pins use the internal pull up resistor.
+They read `1` when **not** pressed.
+Connect a pin to ground to generate a key press for that pin.

 ```
             button